It’s not your fault. You’re busy.

 “If you want to make some animal ears or a tail, look no further than a wire coat hanger bent into shape and covered with felt you have glued to it using a glue gun.
 If the glue gun has gone walkies, opt for pipe cleaners instead.

 “Craft foam is also essential.
-This is thin so you can cut it easily, comes in numerous colours and you can cut it into any shape you like.
+This is thin so you can cut it easily, comes in numerous colors and you can cut it into any shape you like.
 It also has the benefit that you can staple it, which saves on messy gluing sessions at 1am.
 You can get craft foam in the kid's section of most large supermarkets.

 4. Be clever with your adhesives to avoid malfunctions

-“Stitching is great when you have time to do it properly, but you don’t have that time and if you try sewing two things are likely to happen: you’ll leave a pin in somewhere and stab yourself in the middle of a phonics lesson; or your thread will unravel into a horrendous wardrobe malfunction just as parents are dropping their students off for the day.
+“Stitching is great when you have time to do it properly, but you don’t have that time and if you try sewing two things are likely to happen: you’ll leave a pin in somewhere and stab yourself in the middle of a phonics class; or your thread will unravel into a horrendous wardrobe malfunction just as parents are dropping their students off for the day.

 “Staples and glue guns are your friend.
 Also of use is duct tape.
 If you are cutting any material, use Velcro adhesives, or even better Wonderweb tape – this means there are no frayed edges for young students to pull on, unravelling your costume both literally and figuratively.”